 Get even more confusing in the Finnish dub, where he is first clearly male then suddenly turns into clearly female.

-What Do You Mean, It's Not for Kids?: While the series is Shounen (for teenage boys), the company releasing it in Scandinavia and Finland did nearly every possible edit they could think of to make it as child friendly as possible (apparently not getting it was for teens) including removing four entire episodes and cutting out how Akakabuto is defeated by Gin decapitating him, editing it to make it look like he simply died from a gunshot by Gohei.
+What Do You Mean, It's Not for Kids?: While the series is Shounen, the company releasing it in Scandinavia and Finland did nearly every possible edit they could think of to make it as child friendly as possible (apparently not getting it was for teens) including removing three entire episodes and editing how Akakabuto is defeated, making it seem like he died from a gunshot by Gohei when really he was decapitated by Gin.